softdevteam/grmtools/doc/src/actioncode.md

  * `$span` is a `(start, end)` tuple (with both elements of type `usize`) which captures how much of the user's input the current production matched.
 This can be useful when storing debugging information.
+Note that this variable is not enabled by default: use `CTParserBuilder::span_var(true)` to enable it.